 - expose and expand the connections between the environmental social sciences, nature-culture studies, design, and the fine arts through the lens of sustainability.

 - develop the leadership skills they need to become critical voices, innovators, and actors, extending our understanding of nature, culture, and sustainability through art and design.

 The NCSS concentration can be completed within a 4-or 5-year degree program.

-Requirements: To complete this interdisciplinary undergraduate concentration in Nature-Culture-Sustainability Studies (NCSS), students will complete a minimum of 21 credit hours of relevant coursework.
+Requirements: To complete this interdisciplinary undergraduate concentration, students will complete a minimum of 21 credit hours of relevant coursework.

 Students will also complete a 3-credit core course in Nature-Culture-Sustainability Studies – The NCSS Core Seminar.
-This course will receive credit as a non-major studio elective cross-listed in the Divisions of Liberal Arts, Fine Arts, Architecture and Design.
+This course will receive credit as a non-major studio elective cross-listed in the Liberal Arts, Fine Arts and Architecture and Design divisions.
 Students may distribute their remaining credits for the concentration according to their individual needs and creative passions.

 Brown classes may qualify for NCSS credit, but do not appear in the NCSS catalog.
 Concentrators may petition for inclusion of these classes by submitting a request to the concentration coordinator that includes the course description.

-- RISD students will be able to ‘double count’ up to 9 credits of courses they have taken in their major as NCSS courses as long as such courses are identified as fulfilling NCSS requirements;
+- RISD students will be able to ‘double count’ up to nine credits of courses they have taken in their major as NCSS courses as long as such courses are identified as fulfilling NCSS requirements.

-- All 4-credit courses from other universities will transfer into this concentration as 3-credit courses;
+- All four-credit courses from other universities will transfer into this concentration as three-credit courses.

 - RISD students will be able to petition the NCSS coordinator to request consideration for NCSS credit for work completed in studio courses that are not designated NCSS courses.
 Students need to demonstrate and document to the satisfaction of the NCSS coordinator that their work is substantively informed by the themes of the concentration.